 This post is A Beginners Guide For Gardening!
 When springtime finally arrives I get eager to start my garden.
 Gardening is a great way to exercise, lift your spirits and produce wholesome food for your family.
 But where do you start?

 *The post; ‘Gardening, Where Do You Start?
 A Beginners Guide For Gardening’ is a guest post by Brenda Anderson from Little Lost Creations

 If you are new to gardening it can probably seem a little bit overwhelming.
 Where do you start?
 The best way to get started is just one step at a time.

-Gardening, Where Do You Start?
 A Beginners Guide For Gardening

-The first step to start your garden is to decide where is the best location and setting in your yard.
+The first step to starting your garden is to decide where is the best location and setting in your yard.
 Keep in mind you need to plan an area where your garden hose will reach (preferably with a Gilmour hose nozzle attached) and where your plants will get the best sunlight.
 There are some plants that can grow in the shade but most garden plants need full sunlight.

 There are 3 important factors to think about when you are planting your garden

 *The condition of your soil.
 Composting is a great way to build up your soil.